jbush001/NyuziProcessor/CONTRIBUTING.md

    | _gen | Generated block |
    | _nxt | Combinational logic that generates the next value (input) for a flop.
 Used to distinguish the input from the output of the flop |

 - Don't use translate_off/translate on.
-There is a macro SIMULATION that can be used where necessary (this should be rare).
+Use ``ifdef SIMULATION` where necessary (this should be rare).
 - Use unique and unique0 in front of case statements wherever appropriate.
 Don't use full_case/parallel_case pragmas.
-- assert should only be used inside an always_ff and shouldn't be reachable when reset is high.
-Otherwise it may be tripped incorrectly.
+- assert should only be inside an always_ff and shouldn't be reachable when reset is high.
+Otherwise it may trip incorrectly.